 - Team Trophy

 Beginning in 2016, club awards for the U.S. Adult Championships are awarded annually.
-Two club awards are given: a Large Club (175+ members) Team Award, and a Club (<175 members) Team Award.
+Two club awards are given: a Large Club (175+ members) Team Trophy, and a Small Club (<175 members) Team Trophy.

-2016 Team Trophy Winners: Large Club Team Award - Washington FSC, Club Award - Wyandotte FSC
+- 2016 Team Award Winners: Large Club Team Award - Washington FSC, Small Club Award - Wyandotte FSC

-2017 Team Trophy Winners: Large Club Team Award - Washington FSC, Club Award - Bay Country FSC
+- 2017 Team Trophy Winners: Large Club Team Award - Washington FSC, Small Club Award - Bay Country FSC

-2018 Team Trophy Winners: Large Club Team Award - Los Angeles FSC, Club Award - Centennial 7k Skating Club
+- 2018 Team Trophy Winners: Large Club Team Award - Los Angeles FSC, Small Club Award - Centennial 7k Skating Club

-2019 Team Trophy Winners: Large Club Team Award - Los Angeles FSC, Club Award - Albuquerque FSC
+- 2019 Team Trophy Winners: Large Club Team Award - Los Angeles FSC, Small Club Award - Albuquerque FSC

 - Yvonne M. Dowlen Trophy